 Why Choose a Direct Cremation?

-Direct cremations are free from the elements that some feel are unnecessary when saying goodbye to someone they love, such as pallbearers and processions.
-But they don’t cut corners – your loved one will still receive the same high standard of care and attention that they would with a traditional ceremony.
+Direct cremations are free from the elements that some people feel are unnecessary as part of a funeral, such as pallbearers and processions.
+But they don’t cut corners – you or your loved one will still receive the same high standard of care and attention that they would with a traditional ceremony.
 With a direct cremation, there’s no need for a funeral director as it’s organised by a friend or relative of the deceased.
 Many people will choose to hold a memorial or a celebration of life event afterwards to commemorate the person who has passed on.

 The Benefits of a Direct Cremation

 In addition to being a simpler affair, direct cremations are also much cheaper than a traditional funeral.
-Your loved on receives a professional and dignified cremation service without the procession, ceremonies or funeral services that come with a standard funeral, so you can say farewell in your own way without needing to conform to tradition.
+You or your loved one receives a professional and dignified cremation service without the procession, ceremonies, or funeral services that come with a standard funeral, so you can say farewell in your own way without needing to conform to tradition.

 How Does a Direct Cremation Work?